EBI-Metagenomics/EukCC/README.md

 With version 2, EukCC should provide a better experience than version 1.
 We aim at creating a stable package with long term support.
-Version 2 is currently under development and using it could lead to unexpected issues.
-We aim to release EukCC version 2 soon.

 **Note**: Version 2 is not compatible with previous versions, most commandline arguments changed.
 So version 2 is **not** a drop in replacement.